-We used Lena image of size $128 \times 128$ with 256 gray levels.
-The image was degraded by a 5 $\times$ 5 blur function:
+We used Lena image of size 128×128 with 256 gray levels.
+The image was degraded by a 5 \times 5 blur function:

-The image was further degraded by adding a small amount of quantization noise.
+Then we further degraded the image by adding a small amount of quantization noise.

 The high pass filter we use to impose the smoothing constraint is